HanaArshad/Internship/README.md

 **Power BI - NZ (official).pdf:** This file contains the graphs created for **Task 1: New Alerts for New Zealand.**

 **Research Findings.pdf:** This is the presentation completed in Week 2, summarizing the research findings.

+**Detailed Documentation for the news Fetching Script** This documents the how to do Web scraping for Agricultural incidents from google news.